preciofishbone/OmniaDocsG2/blocks/document-rollup/document-rollup-implementation/index.rst

 .. image:: document-rollup-controlled-8new2-3.png

-(Only two of the refiners are shown in the image above, users have to scroll down to see the other three).
+(Only two of the refiners are shown in the image above, users have to scroll down to see the other two).

 No settings are made for Refiner Style.